chiplunkarshubham/Deploy-PHP-EC2-RDS-Connectivity/README.md

 Create and S3/Cloud Storage bucket and add and image in it, make sure it is public
 AWS: Give Ec2 s3 full acess
-GCP: Give Service Account role to Admin access to Cloud Storage Add this line of code in the index.php code.
+GCP: Give Service Account role to Admin access to Cloud Storage \n Add this line of code in the index.php code.

 	cd /var/www/html